 This drug may infrequently make your blood sugar level rise, which can cause or worsen diabetes.
 High blood sugar can rarely cause serious conditions such as diabetic coma.
 Tell your doctor immediately if you develop symptoms of high blood sugar, such as unusual increased thirst and urination.
 If you already have diabetes, be sure to check your blood sugars regularly.

-Seek immediate medical attention if any of these rare but very serious side effects occur: chest/jaw/left arm pain, trouble breathing, confusion, vision changes, slurred speech, weakness on one side of the body.
+Get medical help right away if you have any very serious side effects, including: fast/irregular heartbeat, severe dizziness, fainting, chest/jaw/left arm pain, trouble breathing, confusion, vision changes, slurred speech, weakness on one side of the body.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.